-Brigadier General (ret.), Klaus O. Schafer, M.D., MPH, (71) has served as a member of our Board of

-Directors since July 2012.
+Brigadier General (ret.), Klaus O. Schafer, M.D., MPH, (72) has served as a member of our Board of Directors since May 2017, upon completion of the Merger.
+Dr. Schafer was first elected to Private Altimmune's Board of Directors in 2012.
 Dr. Schafer has over 35 years of healthcare leadership experience, having held senior positions in government and industry.
-He previously held the position of Deputy Assistant to the Secretary of Defense for chemical and biological defense, overseeing the Department's \$1.0 billion program for vaccine, therapeutics, medical device and sensor development against biothreats.
-He retired from the Air Force as a Brigadier General in the role of Assistant Surgeon General for medical readiness, science and technology.
-He has managed all aspects of large integrated health care delivery systems, from clinical care, to running clinics and hospitals, managing budgets, professional staffs and large science and technology portfolios.
-He has private sector business experience in imaging technology, as CEO and co-founder of TessArae LLC, a biotech medical device company.
-Most recently he held the position of Chief Medical Officer and client executive for health at CACI International, an information technology company.
-He has been an independent consultant since 2002 and has served as advisory board member to a number of biotech and health related companies.
-Dr. Schafer earned his Doctor of Medicine and Surgery at the University of Iowa, medical boards in family practice and aerospace medicine in the Air Force, a Master of Public Health at the University of Texas, and a Master of Science at the Dwight D. Eisenhower School of National Security and Resource Strategy.
+As former, Acting Deputy Assistant to the Secretary of Defense for chemical and biological defense, he oversaw the Department's \$1.0 billion program for vaccine, therapeutics, medical device and sensor development against biological threats and was instrumental in advancing research in human immune response.
+He retired from the U.S. Air Force in the role of Assistant Surgeon General for medical readiness, science and technology.
+He has managed all aspects of large integrated health care delivery systems, from clinical care, managing clinics and hospitals, and oversaw large S&T portfolios, including clinical trials.
+He was CEO and co-founder of TessArae LLC, a biotech medical sequencing device company.
+Most recently he held the position of Chief Medical Officer and client executive for health at CACI International.
+He has been an independent consultant since 2002 serving a number of biotech and health related company advisory boards and Tadpole Ventures, a private venture capital firm.
+Dr. Schafer earned his MD degree at the University of Iowa, medical boards in family practice and aerospace medicine in the Air Force, Master of Public Health at the University of Texas, and a Master of Science at the Dwight D. Eisenhower School of National Security and Resource Strategy.
+Schafer recently became CERT certified in Cybersecurity Oversight from the Carnegie Mellon University Software Engineering Institute.
 We believe Dr. Schafer's broad experience base relevant to Altimmune's core technology makes him well qualified to serve as a member of our Board of Directors.